hannonhill/Cascade-Server-Authentication-API/README.md

 It is important to remember to not store state in the authentication module using instance members.
 The module is re-instantiated with each call so any data required by the module must bed passed in the method parameters.

-### Deployment
+### Installing a custom authentication module

-An authentication module code should be bundled into a JAR and placed in the $CASCADE_HOME/tomcat/webapps/ROOT/WEB-INF/lib directory.
+An authentication module code should be bundled into a JAR and placed in the `$CASCADE_HOME/tomcat/webapps/ROOT/WEB-INF/lib` directory.
 A server restart is required before the module is available to the applicaiton.

 After the module is deployed, it must be configured from within Cascade.

+To configure the module in Cascade Server 7.10 or later, go to:

+- **Tools > Configuration > Custom Authentication Configuration**
+- 'Enable' the configuration
+- Enter the package qualified classname of your module -- e.g. `com.company.auth.sso.CascadePlugin`
+- Check the box to 'Intercept the login page'

+or, if you want to import your configuration from a different instance, you can use the XML pane to copy and paste a complete configuration.

+For previous versions:

-To configure the module, go to **Tools > Configuration > Custom Authentication Configuration** and enter a snippet similar to the following:
+- go to **Tools > Configuration > Custom Authentication Configuration**
+- enter a snippet like the following:

 ```xml
 	<custom-authentication-module>